Season 2, Episode 1: "The Most Dangerous Game… Night!" 10/20/18

-Starring: Louie Duck, Scrooge McDuck, Huey Duck, Dewey Duck, and Webbigail Vanderquack
+Starring: Louie Duck, Scrooge McDuck, Huey Duck, Dewey Duck, and Webby Vanderquack

-Costarring: Gyro Gearloose, Bentina Beakley, Launchpad McQuack, Duckworth, and the Gyropuddlians
+Costarring: Gyro Gearloose, Bentina Beakley, Launchpad McQuack, and Duckworth

 Setting: Central America and Duckburg (McDuck Manor)